Expression Rates of Neural Operators for Linear Elliptic PDEs in Polytopes: Approximation rates for PDEs in polytopes

 \subsection{Algebraic convergence rates for data with finite regularity in polygons}

-In this section we consider the case where the data is contained in a ball of finite Sobolev regularity and the domain is a plane polygon.
-We could apply Theorem \ref{th:ON-input-Nwidth} to obtain expression rates for the NN approximating the solution.
-If, however, we have information on the regularity of the solution set $\cU\subset Y$, e.g. in (weighted) Sobolev- or Besov scales, from elliptic regularity theory, as stated in Lemma \ref{lemma:FinReg2d}, classical approximation rate results for piecewise polynomial approximation of solutions in $\cU$ imply corresponding rate bounds for $d_N(\cU,Y)$.
-The resulting bounds are better than those obtained via Lemma \ref{lemma:Nwidth-holomorphic}.

-We remark that in this section we allow for realizations with a wider range of activation functions, as detailed in the following setting. \begin{setting} Assume Setting \ref{setting:base-polytope} and, in addition, let $d=2$ and the domain $\Omega$ be a polygon with a finite number of straight sides.
-There exist $0<\beta<\alpha<\infty$, $R>0$, and $m\in \N$, $m\geq 2$ such that
+In this section we consider the case where the data is contained in a ball of finite Sobolev regularity and the domain is a plane polygon. \begin{setting} Assume Setting \ref{setting:base-polytope} and, in addition, let $d=2$ and the domain $\Omega$ be a polygon with a finite number of sides.
+Assume that there exist $0<\beta<\alpha<\infty$, $R>0$, and $m\in \N$, $m\geq 2$ such that

 \end{setting}